Sumboard

 • Time-based comparison (vs same time yesterday)

 They reduce cognitive load.
-When data updates every 5 minutes, users shouldn't have to calculate what changed.
+When data updates inside the reader's decision window, users shouldn't have to calculate what changed.
 The dashboard should:

 • Highlight what's different since last refresh